 Pahoa Farmer’s Market

 This small farmers market is opened on Sunday from 8 a.m. – 1 p.m.
 Friendly locals selling their produce, fruit, flowers, crafts and homemade baked goods.
-Due to the recent fire at the Akebono Theater, the Pahoa Farmers Market has moved from downtown Pahoa to Nanawale Estates.
+The Pahoa Farmers Market has moved from downtown Pahoa to the Log House at Nanawale Estates.
 Located off RT 132 just look for the signs.

 Maku’u Farmer’s Market